Our Service

 Weakness or num bness on one side (leg, arm or face], slurred speech or visual disturbances are the usual presenting symptoms of a mini -stroke.
 Even if these events last for a few minutes or hours, they could be warning signs of carotid blockage and an impending stroke.

 These symptoms need to be evaluated by a carotid Doppler test, which is a simple non – i nvasive sonography of the neck.
-A confirmatory angiography or CT angiography is performed if an intervention is planned.

 Additionally, patients with high blood pressure, diabetes, cholesterol or past heart problems should undergo a baseline carotid Doppler test